 “It’s conceivable that, at the end of the day, I don’t persuade a majority of the American people that it’s the right thing to do,” Obama acknowledged in a news conference Friday.

 His chief of staff, Denis McDonough, was asked on “Fox News Sunday” whether a congressional rejection might endanger Obama’s presidency, and he responded: “Politics is somebody else’s concern.
 The president is not interested in the politics of this.”

-Presidents tend to have an advantage on issues of national security, a tradition demonstrated by the support Obama has won for action in Syria from the bipartisan leadership of the House.
-But that has not translated so far into firm support among the rank and file.
+Presidents tend to have an advantage on issues of national security, a tradition demonstrated by the support Obama has won for action in Syria from the bipartisan leadership of the House of Representatives.
+But that has not translated so far into firm support among rank-and-file lawmakers from both parties.

 “Congress can look presidents in the eye on a level gaze regarding the budget,” the presidential historian H.W.
 Brands said.
 “But on war and peace they have to look up to the president, he’s the commander in chief.

 “If he does lose, even if the loss comes about partly as a result from negative Democratic votes, the Republicans are going to get the bit in their teeth and say ‘We’re not going to give this guy anything,’” said Brands, a professor at the University of Texas at Austin.

 By that reasoning, success on Syria could give Obama some momentum.

 “If he gets the authority it shows that he’s not a lame duck, that he still has some power,” said John Feehery, a Republican strategist and former House Republican leadership aide.
 “If he doesn’t get the authority, it’s devastating.
 People see him as the lamest of lame ducks.”